 Depression usually starts as an innocuous bad mood, warning you that some aspect of your life isn’t right and needs fixing.
 If you ignore this warning, then your bad moods will intensify because the subconscious mind increases the intensity of emotions to force us to notice them.

 If you keep ignoring these signals and leave your problem unattended, the mind uses depression to force you to pay attention to the problem so gone out of hand.

 When they finish these activities, depression finds them again because they didn’t respond to depression appropriately.

-Also, using medications is an ineffective way to curb depression because it does nothing to address the underlying cause of depression.
+Also, using medications is a risk way to curb depression because it does nothing to address the underlying cause of depression.
 They’re like a short-term fix, a temporary bandage.

 Antidepressants are basically drugs you’re using to temporarily relieve yourself from the painful symptoms of depression.
 Therefore, they’re highly addictive, and many people are unable to stop these drugs because of intolerable withdrawal symptoms.5

 The only way to ease depression and to kill it is to respond to your mind’s signals instead of ignoring them.
 We can respond to depression by first acknowledging our feelings, identifying the real reason that is making us depressed and then: